DracoMindz/holbertonschool-machine_learning/supervised_learning/0x0F-word_embeddings/README.md

 **3. Extract Word2Vec**

-Write a function def gensim_to_keras(model): that gets the converts the gensim word2vec model to a keras layer.
+Write a function def gensim_to_keras(model): that gets the converts  gensim word2vec model to a keras layer.
 ---
 **4. FastText**